Volunteer in ChinaLooking to changing lives? Tired of expensive volunteer programs?

 During your volunteer in China program, Global Crossroad’s weekly fees include management of volunteers’ meal plans and accommodations throughout projects and travel options.
 Three meals a day (breakfast, lunch and dinner) will be provided and will consist of local ingredients and feature traditional cuisine choices for China.
 Our meal program can accommodate vegetarian needs; however, we are not able to provide for other dietary restrictions.
 Food and drinks outside of mealtimes are the volunteer’s responsibility.
 In most cases, there are restaurants and markets nearby the homes in which our volunteers stay.

-While volunteering in China, you will stay in our homebase.
+While volunteering in China, you will stay in volunteer house.
 This concept is a permanent residence set up especially for international volunteers.
-There are several bedrooms at our homebase and volunteers will normally share a room with a same gender volunteer.
+There are several bedrooms at volunteer house and volunteers will normally share a room with a same gender volunteer.
 There are community rooms and a television.
 The environment is very relaxed and social and a great place to unwind after a busy day.
 The kitchen and bathrooms are shared, and there is running water and “western-style” toilets.
 The neighborhood is very safe and clean.
 There are many amenities nearby like internet cafés, grocery stores, restaurants and mass transit stops.
 Volunteers joining panda conservation program will stay in a local economy hotel.

 If there are a large number of volunteers during your timeframe or your project is far from the homebase, you may stay with a host family.
 Volunteers staying with a host family usually have a single bedroom, but may occasionally share a room with another volunteer of the same gender..
 Host family residences are in comfortable, clean and safe neighborhoods and rooms are simply furnished and tidy.
 Staying with a host family can offer the support system a volunteer will crave during their program and it is a great way to learn about a host country’s culture and customs.